josancamon19/iOSFirebaseAuth/README.md

 ## iOS Firebase authentication example

-This project aims to create a simple Google Sign in
+This project aims to create a simple Google Sign in with some Alamofire API consumption.

 - After user signed in, user data is being sent to an API
 - Home screen shows the users signed in and registered in the API